 Q: Are all the Speech and Language Therapists working for Sparking Speech fully qualified?

 A: Yes, all therapists who work for Sparking Speech are fully qualified Speech and Language Therapists.
 Each therapist holds a degree and a professional qualification in Speech and Language Therapy and are members of the Irish Association for Speech and Language Therapists (IASLT) and of CORU.
-Membership numbers will be provided on all invoices in order to meet the requirements of Private Health Insurers.
-All of our therapists at Sparking Speech engage in the highest standards of ongoing professional development/ training.
+Membership numbers will be provided on all invoices in order to meet the requirements of private health insurers.
+All of our therapists at Sparking Speech engage in the highest standards of ongoing professional development.